Last updated June 6, 2019

 |Conducting pre-employment screening to assess your suitability for employment||

-Education records, previous employment records, legal admissions, media publications.
+Education records, previous employment records, legal admissions, certificates of good standing and media publications.

 Extracts from your criminal record, i.e., “B3”, when this is necessary for the position you are applying for (or any future job for which we think you are suitable).